opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     :param scaleFactor: Parameter specifying how much the image size is reduced at each image scale.

-    :param minNeighbors: Parameter specifying how many neighbors each candiate rectangle should have to retain it.
+    :param minNeighbors: Parameter specifying how many neighbors each candidate rectangle should have to retain it.

     :param flags: Parameter with the same meaning for an old cascade as in the function ``cvHaarDetectObjects``.
 It is not used for a new cascade.